top of page

-STEPS, Virginia Supportive Housing (VSH), and the Robert Russa Moton Museum are asking for your input on an exciting new housing initiative on land previously attributed to the Israel Hill community in the Town of Farmville.
+STEPS and the Robert Russa Moton Museum are asking for your input on an exciting new housing initiative on land previously attributed to the Israel Hill community in the Town of Farmville.

 Israel Hill, settled in 1810-1811 by approximately ninety formerly enslaved persons who received freedom and 350 acres from Judith Randolph under the will of her husband, Richard Randolph, cousin of Thomas Jefferson.
 These "Israelites" and other free African Americans worked as farmers, craftspeople, and Appomattox River boatmen; some labored alongside whites for equal wages and defended their rights in court.